freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - search for 2d doesn't highlight in the case title (issue 199)
  - result count is missing from the case page in the filters
  - court filter not working!
+ - tweak the tab index so that the advanced link comes later.

 Feedback:
  - filter from the case page...doesn't work.